babalugats76/PHPGeoLookup/README.md

 3. Open Dreamweaver

-4. Select and drag the files you extract from the archive into the 'Files' tab in Dreamweaver.
+4. Select and drag the files you extracted from the archive into the 'Files' tab in Dreamweaver.
 Make sure you are using your **wheatridgehighschool.net** site and that you are placing the files under the site's main directory using the 'Local View.'

 5. Save and Publish
     * Save the changes: **File->Save All**